WUMR (FM): 1993-2006: Smooth jazz

-2006-10: Rhythmic AC
+2006-2010: Rhythmic AC

-Although ratings were rebounding, rumors began to swirl in July 2006 that a format change was imminent, as Clear Channel wanted to give a Philadelphia clearance for its syndicated morning show Wake Up with Whoopi with Whoopi Goldberg.
-On August 8, 2006, the airstaff was dismissed; two days later at Noon, WJJZ's midday host and program director Michael Tozzi bid farewell to 13 years of smooth jazz, and after playing "She's Gone" by Hall & Oates, WJJZ flipped to rhythmic adult contemporary, branded as "Philly's 106.1".
+Although ratings were rebounding, rumors began to swirl in July 2006, that a format change was imminent, as Clear Channel wanted to give a Philadelphia clearance for its syndicated morning show Wake Up with Whoopi with Whoopi Goldberg.
+On August 8, the airstaff was dismissed; two days later at noon, WJJZ's midday host and program director Michael Tozzi bid farewell to 13 years of smooth jazz, and after playing "She's Gone" by Hall & Oates, WJJZ flipped to rhythmic adult contemporary, branded as "Philly's 106.1".
 The first song played was "Let's Get It Started" by The Black Eyed Peas.
 For the first month, the station was completely automated and the staff was voice-tracked.

-Although the station kept its WJJZ call sign for a month after the flip, it would eventually change its call sign to WISX.
-Not too long after, WISX changed its branding to "My 106.1."
-However, in November 2006, WJJZ returned to the FM dial when Greater Media placed it on 97.5, with most of the same personalities also returning; this incarnation lasted until September 2008.
+Although the station kept its WJJZ call sign for a month after the flip, it eventually changed its call sign to WISX.
+Not too long after, WISX changed its branding to "My 106.1"; however, in November 2006, WJJZ returned to the FM dial when Greater Media placed it on 97.5, with most of the same personalities also returning; this incarnation lasted until September 2008.

 WISX was gaining ground in the AC market in Philadelphia, and at one point ranked #1 during the work day in Women 25-54 (Arbitron).
 The audience largely consisted of hard-to-reach working women.
 Although its musical direction had a ventured toward hot AC for a time, WISX started to concentrate once again on the rhythmic AC fare.

-2010-17: Hot AC
+2010-2017: Hot AC

 The station returned to hot AC by late 2010, as Clear Channel began withdrawing rhythmic AC stations in various markets.
-WISX rebranded as "Mix 106.1" on November 15, 2010, remaining a hot AC station.
+WISX rebranded as "Mix 106.1" on November 15, remaining a hot AC station.
 The "Mix" branding had been on WMWX (now WBEN-FM) prior to 2005.